EddieHubCommunity/support/discord-readme.md

 -> #introductions: give yourself an introduction, and familiarising with the community

--> #achivements: share your personal achivements with the community
+-> #achievements: share your personal achievements with the community

 -> #standup: everyday of code, give us your standup updates!
 What you did yesterday,what you plan to do today and any blockers?